Skip to content

 In AI engineering, you describe a goal and provide tools.
 The agent builds the algorithm to achieve the goal in real time.

-This textbook teaches you how to create autonomous AI agents in Go — systems that can independently solve complex tasks, interact with the real world, and learn from the results of their actions.
+This handbook teaches you how to create autonomous AI agents in Go — systems that can independently solve complex tasks, interact with the real world, and learn from the results of their actions.

 Real-World Case Study